openshift/openshift-origin-design/designs/administrator/future-openshift/bulk-actions/index.md

 The bulk selector will be the first component in the toolbar on pages where bulk actions are available.
 ![toolbar](img/toolbar.png)

-Users can click the checkbox in the bulk selector to select all items in the list (max 200 items can be selected).
+Users can click the checkbox in the bulk selector to select all items in the list (a maximum of 200 items can be selected at a time).
 If all items are selected, the bulk selector checkbox will be filled with a check and the bulk selector will read ‘200 selected’, informing users that the max number of items in the list are selected.
 Clicking the bulk selector checkbox again will deselect all items.
 ![bulk-selector-states](img/bulk-selector-states.png)

 Users can also choose to select items on the page by choosing that option within the bulk selector menu.
 The bulk selector checkbox will be filled in with a '-' to indicate that some items are selected, and the bulk selector will display the number of items selected (e.g. '8 selected').
 Clicking the bulk selector checkbox will deselect all items.